pdtouch/tripal_doc/docs/dev_guide/deprecations.rst

 .. note::

-  If a developer finds that a function not mentioned here is depreated, please add an issue on our github at https://github.com/tripal/tripal_doc/issues !
+  If a developer finds that a function not mentioned here is deprecated, please add an issue on our github at https://github.com/tripal/tripal_doc/issues !